2022 Austin FC season: U.S. Open Cup

-Road Warriors - June / July
+Road Warriors and Copa Tejas - June / July

 Austin FC came out of the international break with 7 matches over 29 days.
-They quickly got back to their winning ways with their first ever victory on foreign soil, a 1-0 victory over CF Montreal in Canada with only 10 men.
-They followed it up with a comeback 2-2 draw against FC Dallas then won their next four competitions - their first three on the road and their fourth a comeback home win against the Houston Dynamo to take the Copa Tejas lead.
+They quickly got back to their winning ways with their first ever victory on foreign soil, a 1–0 victory over CF Montreal in Canada with only 10 men.
+They followed it up with a comeback 2–2 draw against FC Dallas then won their next four competitions - their first three on the road and their fourth a comeback home win against the Houston Dynamo to take the Copa Tejas lead.
 In their road win in Colorado, Driussi became the first player in club history to score 10 goals in a season and Austin FC exceeded their win and points total, and matched their goal total from 2021.

-In their seventh match from the international break, Austin won their first trophy in franchise history when they played a 1-1 draw against FC Dallas in Toyota Stadium to claim the Copa Tejas on July 16.
+In their seventh match from the international break, Austin won their first trophy in franchise history when they played a 1–1 draw against FC Dallas in Toyota Stadium to win the Copa Tejas on July 16.
 Fagundez scored the cup-winning goal in the 79th minute.
-Despite a Driussi brace a week later, Austin lost 4-3 at home to the New York Red Bulls and then closed out the month six days later with a 2-0 road win in Kansas City.
+Despite a Driussi brace a week later, Austin lost 4–3 at home to the New York Red Bulls and then closed out the month six days later with a 2–0 road win in Kansas City.

 Austin FC made its first moves of the mid-year trade cycle by signing Washington Corozo (FW) on a 6-month loan, with option to buy, from the Ecuadorian team Sporting Cristal on July 6, and Emiliano Rigoni (FW) on July 29 from São Paulo FC.
 Rigoni and Driussi, both Argentines, were reunited after winning 5 trophies together with Zenit.

 On July 12, Sebastian Driussi was named Austin's first MLS All-Star.
 He was named the MLS Player of the Month in July for the second time of the season with 5 goals and 3 assists in 6 games, bolstering his MVP candidacy.

 On July 23, Cecilio Domínguez and Austin FC came to a mutual agreement for the termination of his contract, opening up a Designated Player spot on the roster, which went to Rigoni.
 He last played on March 20 and was suspended in April due to an MLS investigation related to an alleged instance of domestic violence.
 Despite being reinstated following MLS Protocols, the CBA and being required to attend League-mandated counseling, Dominguez did not make another appearance with the team.